Zheng Zhenduo: Literature Union

-As the previous newspapers and magazines were banned by the government, Zheng believed that a proper established literature union would make things run easier.
-In January 1921, he established Wenxue Yanjiu Hui (Literary Study Society 文學研究會), which literally means literature research union, with Mao Dun(茅盾), Ye Shengtao (葉紹鈞) and 12 other people in the related field.
+As the previous newspapers and magazines were banned by the government, Zheng believed that a properly established literature union would make things run easier.
+In January 1921, he established Wenxue Yanjiu Hui (Literary Study Society 文學研究會), which literally means literature research union, with Mao Dun, Ye Shengtao and 12 other people in the related field.

 The Union's first publication was Wenxue Xunkan (文學旬刊).
-It was published along with the well known newspaper called Shishi Xinbao (Current events newspaper 時事新報).
+It was published along with the well-known newspaper called Shishi Xinbao (Current events newspaper 時事新報).
 He revealed the goal of the publication and the literature views of the union.
-He believed that literature is important and capable to influence the society.
-It was not merely an era, a place or one's reflection, but it acted as a frontier, which could affect the morality of human beings.
-Also, he strongly opposed to the old style of Chinese literature, of setting leisure and religions as main themes.
-He supported the writing of life – one theme in new realism literature approach.
+He believed that literature is important and capable of influencing society.
+It was not merely an era, a place, or one's reflection, but it acted as a frontier, which could affect the morality of human beings.
+Also, he strongly opposed the old style of Chinese literature of setting leisure and religion as main themes.
+He supported the writing of life - one theme in the new realism literature approach.

 He also expressed his view on the development of Chinese literature.
-As the connection between the Chinese literature and the world's literature was far too little, the Chinese lofty spirit could not be shared by the rest of the world.
-He treated that as the Chinese's biggest humiliation.
-Therefore, he was so devoted in the field of literature, eagered to strive for a higher position of the Chinese literature in the world.
-Under the influence of the May Fourth Movement, he thought that the major responstility of the Chinese Literature was to inspire youngsters' revolutionary mission in order to strengthen the power of China.
+As the connection between Chinese literature and the world's literature was far too little, the Chinese lofty spirit could not be shared by the rest of the world.
+He treated that as the Chinese's greatest humiliation.
+Therefore, he was so devoted to the field of literature, eager to strive for a higher position for Chinese literature in the world.
+Under the influence of the May Fourth Movement, he thought that the major responsibility of Chinese literature was to inspire youngsters' revolutionary mission in order to strengthen the power of China.

 Realism

 Within the May Fourth movement, he adhered the direction of realism for New literature era.
 He thought literature liked 'mirror of a life'.
 This means his writing mostly revealed the real faces of societies.
-Also, he put a lot of emphasis on the importance of creative living.
+He also placed a lot of emphasis on the importance of creative living.
 During his long composing and researching career, he showed a fully comprehensive realism of literature.
 He thought that literature must contribute to "life":